 They could consist of pink, white, or red flat, or raised areas on your skin, or a blotchy appearance, with a net like pattern.
 They are more common in serious cases, where covid-19 is already known but can appear as sole symptoms.

-Ongoing research by King’s College London found that 9% of people who tested positive for the virus, suffered a skin rash.
+A research program by King’s College London found that 9% of people who tested positive for the virus, suffered a skin rash.
 This compared with 5% of patients who had tested negative for coronavirus.

 There is little doubt that the points above can be symptomatic of Covid-19, yet are common medical conditions.
 We still suggest everyone takes notice if they do develop these symptoms, with some groups needing closer care.